11 Home Selling Tips Nobody Is Telling You About

 Their unwillingness to “put their money where their mouth is” serves as a clear indication.

-But giving you the option to cancel signals that they’re willing to back up what they’re telling you (the reason why we require SoldNest agents to do this).
+But giving you the option to cancel signals that they’re willing to back up what they’re telling you (the reason why we require agents in our network to do this).

 Plus, it keeps your listing agent motivated as they’re no longer guaranteed a commission.